Nesting Particle Filters for Experimental Design in Dynamical Systems: Related Work

-In the context of SMC, a related approach to ours is given by~\citet{wigren2019parameter} who too propagate the filtering posterior for the parameter at hand to perform parameter-marginalized inference.
-However because they are not interested in experimental design, and in contrast to our Inside-Out SMC\textsuperscript{2}, they only need to compute the \emph{marginal} posterior distribution, whereas we reuse the \emph{pathwise} posterior distribution to compute our potential function $g$.
-Nonetheless, we believe the two approaches are related and could be combined in future works.
+In the context of SMC, a related approach to ours is given by~\citet{wigren2019parameter}, who also propagate the filtering posterior for the parameter at hand to perform parameter-marginalized inference.
+However, they are not interested in experimental design, and in contrast to our Inside-Out SMC\textsuperscript{2}, they only need to compute the \emph{marginal} posterior distribution, whereas we reuse the \emph{pathwise} posterior distribution to compute our potential function $g$.
+Nonetheless, we believe the two approaches are related and could be combined in future work.